Here are some troubleshooting steps to try before using Safe Mode:

 Please note that not all software can be uninstalled in Safe Mode!
 Programs that use Windows Installer for installing and uninstalling will give you a failure message.
 A rule of thumb is that if an installer file has .msi extension, it cannot be installed or uninstalled in Safe Mode.

-You also cannot install Microsoft-provided security updates in this mode, even when installer has .exe extension - it just unpacks .msi package, tries to run it and fails.
+You also cannot install Microsoft-provided security updates in this mode, even when installer has .exe extension - it just unpacks .msi or .msp package, tries to run it and fails.

 To uninstall a program, click Start button or press Ctrl+Esc on your keyboard.